graviavu/aws-cloudfront-samples/update_cloudfront_r53_dns_record/README.md

 ## When to Use This Script

 This script is specifically designed for scenarios where **AWS Support is moving an alternate domain name** between CloudFront distributions.
-According to AWS documentation, there are [multiple options for moving alternate domain names](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/alternate-domain-names-move-options.html#alternate-domain-names-move-contact-support), and this automation is only useful when you need to **contact AWS Support** to perform the move.
+According to AWS documentation, there are [multiple options for moving alternate domain names](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/alternate-domain-names-move-options.html#alternate-domain-names-move-contact-support), and this automation is useful when you need to **contact AWS Support** to perform the move.

 **Use this script when:**
 - You need AWS Support to move an alternate domain name between distributions